ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 `unsafePerformIO`!

 Why is that?
-Because Haskell relies on the knowledge that a function is pure to perform all sorts of optimisations.
+Because Haskell relies on the knowledge that a function is pure to perform all sorts of optimisations, which is really good for performance.
 Like in our code above, it chooses to memoize the execution of `foo11` because its type signature says it's pure.
 This behaviour is implicit and happens at the compiler level.
 You'd have to express that explicitely in Clojure:

 ```clojure
 (def foo11